ct-js/ct-js/app/data/ct.libs/inherit/README.md

 And that's it!

-## Checking whether a copy is a child of a particular type
+## Checking whether a copy is a child of a particular template

 There are two methods that are the opposites of each other:

 * `ct.inherit.isChild(copy, assertedParent)`, and
 * `ct.inherit.isParent(copy, assertedChild)`.

-The arguments can be either copies or the names of types, or a mix of both.
+The arguments can be either copies or the names of templates, or a mix of both.
 So you can check `ct.inherit.isChild(this, 'Godwoken')` and get a proper result.

-> **Note:** if the two arguments belong to one type, both methods will return `true`.
+> **Note:** if the two arguments belong to one template, both methods will return `true`.

 ## Getting an array of all the copies of a particular parent

-You can get an array of all the copies of a particular type and its children with `ct.inherit.list('typeName')`;
+You can get an array of all the copies of a particular template and its children with `ct.inherit.list('templateName')`;

 ```js
 const monsters = ct.inherit.list('GenericMonster');